Travel guide

 How many GB do I need for a 10-day trip to Norway?

 For a 10-day trip to Norway, we recommend between 6 and 8 GB.
-This allows you to use offline maps, share photos on social media, make occasional video calls, and look up tourist information without worry.
+This allows you to use offline maps, share photos on social media, make occasional video calls, and search for tourist information without worrying.
 If you plan to upload many videos or stream, consider 10 GB or more.
 Typical consumption includes GPS navigation (300-400 MB), social media (500-700 MB), video calls (300-400 MB), and general internet use (2-3 GB).
 It's better to have a safety margin than to run out of data in the middle of a fjord.

-Does the eSIM work on Norwegian fjord cruises?
+Does the eSIM work on cruises through the Norwegian fjords?

-Yes, Norwegian fjord cruises have decent coverage.
-Local operators like Telenor and Telia have strategically installed antennas in the mountains surrounding the main fjords, so you will have 4G signal on most popular tourist routes like Geirangerfjord, Sognefjord, and the Flåm railway.
-In the deepest and narrowest sections, there may be moments with intermittent signal, but it generally recovers quickly.
+Yes, cruises through the Norwegian fjords have decent coverage.
+Local operators like Telenor and Telia have strategically installed antennas in the mountains surrounding the main fjords, so you will have 4G signal on most popular tourist routes like Geirangerfjord, Sognefjord, and the Flåm route.
+In the deepest and narrowest sections, there may be moments with intermittent signal, but it usually recovers quickly.
 Organized excursions know the areas with the best coverage.

 Can I activate my eSIM before arriving in Norway?

 Yes, you can and should install the eSIM profile before traveling while connected to Wi-Fi at home.
 However, activation and data consumption will only begin when you arrive in Norway and turn on the eSIM's mobile data.
-This is ideal because it allows you to avoid the stress of setting everything up at the airport.
-Simply scan the QR code you receive via email, install the profile, and when you land in Oslo or Bergen, activate your data and you'll be connected in minutes.
+This is ideal because it saves you the stress of setting everything up at the airport.
+Simply scan the QR code you receive by email, install the profile, and when you land in Oslo or Bergen, activate data, and you'll be connected in minutes.
 We recommend doing this 1-2 days before your flight to resolve any questions in advance.

-Is there good 4G coverage in Tromsø for seeing the Northern Lights?
+Is there good 4G coverage in Tromsø to see the Northern Lights?

 Yes, Tromsø has excellent 4G coverage both in the city and in the surrounding areas where Northern Lights excursions are organized.
 Norwegian operators have prioritized infrastructure in this key Arctic tourist area.
-Popular routes for aurora hunting maintain a good signal, allowing you to share photos and videos in real time.
-If you decide to venture out on your own to very remote Arctic areas, there may be areas without coverage, but these are exceptions.
+Popular aurora hunting routes maintain a good signal, allowing you to share photos and videos in real-time.
+If you decide to venture on your own to very remote Arctic areas, there might be areas without coverage, but these are exceptions.
 Most tourist experiences have reliable connectivity.

-Is using an eSIM cheaper than my carrier's roaming?
+Is it cheaper to use an eSIM than my operator's roaming?

 Definitely yes.
-Roaming in Norway from Latin America can cost between 10 and 25 USD per day, adding up to 100-250 USD for a 10-day trip.
-From Spain, although there is European roaming coverage, many operators charge surcharges of 3-6 euros per day for Norway.
+Roaming in Norway from Latin America can cost between 10 and 25 USD per day, which adds up to 100-250 USD for a 10-day trip.
+From Spain, although there is European roaming coverage, many operators charge surcharges of 3-6 euros daily for Norway.

 Marc González Sáez